fairnightzz/choochoo-os/README-K2.md

 Test 1 starts by creating RPS client task 1 and client task 2, where the behaviour is expected to be a tie on the first round, task 2 winning the second round, and then task 1 winning the third round.
 Task 1 quits, while task 2 plays three more moves (that are invalid since task 1 quit already) and then quits.

-Test 2 starts by calling task 1, task 2.
-This should have the same behaviour as test 1.
+Test 2 starts by calling task 1 twice.
-Then, it calls task 1 twice.
 Since they are both the same, there should be three ties.
 Then, it calls task 2 twice.
 Since they are both the same, there should be six ties.

 Test 3 creates Task 3 three times.
 We will call the tasks 1, 2, and 3 respectively.